 With Thrive Optimize, there's no need for me to install any additional tracking scripts to my website or landing pages.

-And, for the record, I do use CrazyEgg from time to time because I love that tool too.
+And, as I hinted, I do use CrazyEgg from time to time because I love that tool too.

-OK, so here is a quick list of the benefits of using Thrive Optimize with Thrive Architect for your online business.
+OK, so here is a quick list of the benefits of using Thrive Optimize with Thrive Architect for your landing page conversion design and marketing.

 What are the features of Thrive Optimize?

 OK, so now let's look at what you actually get in terms of features.

 And please remember, this plugin will not work without Thrive Architect.
 You must have the TA plugin on your site for Optimize to work.

 So, how do you use Thrive Optimize exactly?